dart-archive/pub-dartlang/app/doc/dependencies.markdown

 Only *your* package's dev dependencies are installed.
 So when your package depends on `transmogrify` it will install `transmogrify` but not `unittest`.

 The rule for deciding between a regular or dev dependency is pretty simple.
-If a dependent library is imported from something in your `lib` directory, it needs to be a regular dependency.
+If the dependency is imported from something in your `lib` directory, it needs to be a regular dependency.
 If it's only imported from `test`, `example`, etc. it can and should be a dev dependency.

 Using dev dependencies makes dependency graphs smaller.
 That makes pub run faster, and makes it easier to find a set of package versions that satisfy all